 – Insist upon a timely answer to your request (some women are told they will be given an answer at 36 weeks’ EGA but this is very late (and even more stressful) if you need to make alternative arrangements.

 – Contact details for your email/letter should be available on the hospital’s website but if they are not, call your maternity ward and ask who you should address it to.

-– Talk to your GP if you are experiencing anxiety about your refusal; some GPs are willing to write a letter on your behalf.
+– Talk to your GP if you are experiencing anxiety about your refusal as some GPs are willing to write a letter on your behalf.

 – Consider contacting a legal firm and asking them to write a letter on your behalf (or in addition to your own).

-– Private maternity care usually supports maternal request but is often cost-prohibitive for most women.
-There may be obstetricians in your area who can help without the full cost of pregnancy and birth being applicable, so this might be worth checking.
+– Private maternity care usually supports maternal request but can be cost-prohibitive for most women.
+There may be obstetricians in your area who can help without the full cost of pregnancy and birth being applicable though, so this might be worth checking.